 Authorities involved in the conflict resolution

 Water conflicts in the Indus basin, particularly between the provinces of Sindh and Punjab, are a recurring phenomenon.
 To mitigate conflict surrounding the distribution of water from the Indus basin, the Indus River System Authority (IRSA) was established in 1992 to judge and regulate the distribution of water resources between provincial states.
-This authority monitors usage compliance of Indus waters, as set out in the Water Apportionment Accord (WAA) of the previous year (Eurasia Review, 2013; see also Conflict in the Indus River basin).
+This authority monitors usage compliance of Indus waters, as set out in the Water Apportionment Accord (WAA) of the previous year (Eurasia Review, 2013; see also Conflict over the Indus Waters in Pakistan).

 The IRSA investigated provincial concerns over the Kalabagh dam in 2007 and asserted its feasibility.
 Due to opposition, the decision was referred to the constitutional body, the Council of Common Interests (CCI).
 The CCI ruled in favour of the federal government's plans for the dam.
 The topic was then referred to parliament.
 Finally, as a result of heated politicisation, the Federal Minister for Water and Power postponed construction until 2008 (Eurasia Review, 2013).
 The Lahore High Court declared the government legally obliged to build the dam in compliance with the ruling of the CCI in 2008 and plans were subsequently re-released.
 After protests in Sindh, the project was dropped but reopened again four years later in 2012.

 Weaknesses of resolution efforts